m3dwards/parity-website/content/faqs/_index.md

 # FAQs

-## Using the simplest comparison possible, what is Parity?
+### Using a simple explanation, what is Parity?

-In the simplest comparison possible, consider Parity a zero interest overdraft in a local currency.
-The credit in this ‘overdraft’ can only be spent with other companies on the Parity network.
-To repay this ‘overdraft’ you have to sell goods and services to other companies on the network and be paid with their ‘overdraft’.
-You pay a flat monthly fee  to access this service.
-Once you are on the network Parity acts as a broker to connect you with clients and suppliers to help everyone use their interest free ‘overdrafts’.
+Parity is a zero interest overdraft in a local currency.
+You use this overdraft to buy from other businesses in the network.
+You sell to repay the overdraft or save for future purchases.

 ## I’m a small business, I want to sell through Parity but I don’t buy a huge amount?